Volume 11, Issue 4 (Summer 2026) Health in Emergencies and Disasters Quarterly 2026, 11(4): 321-338 | Back to browse issues page

 XML Print

-2- Allameh Tabatabai University, Tehran, Iran.
+2- Department of Mathematics, Faculty of Statistics, Mathematics, and Computer, Allameh Tabatabai University, Tehran, Iran.

-Abstract: (7 Views)
+Abstract: (1121 Views)

 Background: Climate change is the greatest environmental threat of the century, and developing countries, being most vulnerable, need to reduce their greenhouse gas emissions.
-Passing climate mitigation legislations is a crucial step toward this goal.
+Passing climate mitigation legislation is a crucial step toward this goal.

 Results: Africa has the most legislative activity, followed by Asia and the Americas.
 The energy sector is the most emphasized across all regions, particularly in Africa, while Asia and the Americas focus on energy, transport, and building sectors.
-This highlights the concentration of legislative efforts on the actors system, especially regarding energy-related issues.
+This highlights the concentration of legislative efforts on the actor system, especially regarding energy-related issues.
+Despite the increase in climate mitigation legislation, the focus remains largely on the actor system, with less attention to governance and resource systems.

-Conclusion: This research emphasizes the importance of a comprehensive approach to climate mitigation in developing countries.
-Effective implementation of existing legislation, along with strengthening resource and governance systems, enforcement mechanisms, and international cooperation, is crucial for achieving significant emissions reductions.
+Conclusion: This study emphasizes the importance of a comprehensive approach to climate mitigation in developing countries.
+The effective implementation of existing legislation, along with strengthening resource and governance systems, enforcement mechanisms, and international cooperation, is crucial for achieving significant emission reductions.
+Strengthening enforcement, institutional capacity, and international collaboration is essential for effectiveness.

-Full-Text [PDF 1196 kb] (2 Downloads)
+Full-Text [PDF 1187 kb] (356 Downloads)

 Type of article: Research | Subject: Special

-Received: 2024/10/15 | Accepted: 2025/09/27
+Received: 2024/10/15 | Accepted: 2025/09/27 | Published: 2026/06/21

 Add your comments about this article : Your username or Email: